zisunal/React-To-Do-List/README.md

 # Getting Started

 1. Clone this repository
-2. Run `npm install` ton Install all the dependencies
+2. Run `npm install` to Install all the dependencies
 3. If you want to change Light, Dark, White, Black color, or Shadows, go to `./src/index.css` file and edit in the `:root`
 4. If you want to change Primary and Secondary color, go to `theme.js` file and edit the color codes for `primary` and `secondary`
 5. If you want to change the Title, you can go to `./store/reducers/settingsReducer.js` and edit `title`
 6. Finally, you can run any of the below command as per your need.

+### `npm start`

+This will open a development server in PORT:3000.
+You can then access the app at http://localhost:3000

 ### `npm run build`